-All Gabonese of both genders enjoying their civil and political rights, at least forty years and at most sixty-five years of age[,] are eligible to the Presidency of the Republic.
+All Gabonese of both genders, enjoying their civil and political rights, at least forty (40) years of age[,] are eligible to the Presidency of the Republic.

 No person having acquired the Gabonese nationality may present himself as a candidate to the Presidency of the Republic.
 Only his descendants having remained without discontinuity in Gabon may [so do], starting with the fourth generation.